Skip to content

 • OpenCode executes — sessions, agents, approvals, MCP calls, tool semantics, event streams.

-• Open Cowork composes — UI, branding, packaging, automations, sandbox UX, downstream config.
+• Open Cowork composes — Desktop, Cloud, Gateway, UI, branding, packaging, workflows, sync, policy, and downstream config.

-That boundary is what lets you embed the same battle-tested runtime that the OpenCode CLI uses, while still shipping a distinct product with your own branding, providers, skills, and automations.
+That boundary is what lets you embed the same battle-tested runtime that the OpenCode CLI uses, while still shipping a distinct product with your own branding, providers, skills, and workflows.

 Core capabilities